Exploratory Laparotomy CPT Code

 CPT Code For Exploratory Laparotomy With Control Of Bleeding

-Control of bleeding like (CPT 44378) is included in the surgery (CPT 49000) and is not separately reportable.
+Control of bleeding (CPT 44378) is included in the surgery (CPT 49000) and is not separately reportable.

 If the Physician reopens the Laparotomy at the incision site to control bleeding, CPT 49002 will be billed alone.